 If the service fee was high and we couldn’t figure out why we did not include that company on our list.

 We focused on companies that had all-inclusive plans.
 There are a lot of exclusions when it comes to building up your plan to tailor it to your needs.

 We looked toward other companies if a plan did not include Floridian necessities such as A/C units and ice makers in a fridge or as a standalone item.

 A home warranty is designed to protect your home systems—such as HVACs and plumbing—and your appliances—such as refrigerators and stove tops—after your manufacturer’s warranty for these items expire.

 Once the manufacturer’s warranty expires, or if you live in an old home with outdated appliances, the home warranty steps in to replace or repair any failed items at a low or zero cost to you, far from if you had to pay out of pocket for the items, which can cost thousands.

-The systems and appliances need to have been in good working order at the time prospective homeowners bought the house.
+The systems and appliances must have been in good working order when prospective homeowners bought the house.

 To put it in another way, the items need to be working properly upon occupancy and then fail due to normal wear and tear.